edertone/TurboCommons/README.md

 ### Does it really work?
 We are 100% active users of the library, and we can tell you it really helps!
 Nowadays, everybody works with more than one language on an average development project.
 This library helps a lot with keeping a consistent project code base.

-- Example 1: You can serialize an object or class in php, and de-serialize it again in JS or Typescript, to get exactly the same structure.
+- **Example 1**: You can serialize an object or class in php, and de-serialize it again in JS or Typescript, to get exactly the same structure.
 Cross language serialization?
 YEAH!
 Just a small taste of all the things that can be done when your code works the same on all your different project layers.

-- Example 2: You can use the library HashMap object in Php and TS with exactly the same methods and behaviour.
+- **Example 2**: You can use the library HashMap object in Php and TS with exactly the same methods and behaviour.

-- Example 3: You can use ValidationManger to validate a form on your front end, and use it again on the back end with the guarantee that validation will work exactly the same on both sides.
+- **Example 3**: You can use ValidationManger to validate a form on your front end, and use it again on the back end with the guarantee that validation will work exactly the same on both sides.

 This is just a small taste of what you can achieve when you have a cross language library.